-Job Club workshops are run by student liaison manager Adam Graham.
-Adam provides support throughout and even after all our student’s training courses have been completed.
+Student liaison manager Adam Graham runs job Club workshops.
+Adam provides support throughout and even after all our students have completed their training courses.
 With several years of experience within the industry, he delivers the workshop to cover all the necessary aspects of job hunting and more.

 Throughout job club sessions, we always ensure students are on track.
 If they have any questions, we are always happy to answer them as best we can.
-Better yet, if they have any suggestions or ideas of how to improve the workshop, we will listen and do what we can to implement these changes.
+Better yet, if they have any suggestions or ideas for improving the workshop, we will listen and do what we can to implement these changes.

 Speaking to those who have been part of the sessions, they have said they would happily recommend job club to other students.
 So, if you’re currently training to earn your NVQ Level 3 with us or you’re planning to enrol, make sure to sign up for job club as well.

-Options Skills aren’t just here to help people get trade qualifications in gas engineering, electrical engineering and plumbing.
-We want to make sure our trainees get those qualifications and get into work afterwards.
+Options Skills aren’t just here to help people get trade qualifications in gas engineering and electrical engineering.
+We want to ensure our trainees get those qualifications and get into work afterwards.